isaac-perkins/pg-us-census-poc/README.md

 # ![Logo](https://raw.githubusercontent.com/webanet-australia/pg-us-census-poc/master/logo.jpg) U.S Census Google Maps with PostgreSQL
 ![License: MIT](https://img.shields.io/github/license/mashape/apistatus.svg)

 This repo represents a basic proof of concept for using PostgreSQL with the PostGIS extension served with PostgREST to generate Google Maps.
-See it in action [here](http://census.preset.cloud/).

 The included database dump is populated with demographics (total population for San Francisco at block group level) from [factfinder.census.gov](https://factfinder.census.gov) and [TIGER/Line® Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/).
 Linking these tables within